Project Zomboid: Gameplay

 Project Zomboid heavily uses windows and drop-down menus for interface navigation.

-In Project Zomboid, the player aims to survive for as long as possible in an apocalyptic and zombie-ridden area around the city of Muldraugh, Riverside, Echo Creek, Rosewood, or West Point Kentucky – referred to as 'Knox Country' – which has been quarantined by the government.
+In Project Zomboid, the player aims to survive for as long as possible in an apocalyptic and zombie-ridden area around the city of Muldraugh, Rosewood, Riverside, or West Point Kentucky – referred to as 'Knox Country' – which has been quarantined by the government.
 The player can choose their character's appearance, occupation, and traits before selecting to spawn within one of five starting towns, the occupation that is chosen also will influence where exactly the character will spawn (e.g. a firefighter has a higher chance of spawning in a fire station if the chosen town has one).
 On top of avoiding zombies, the player has to manage their personal needs (such as hunger, stress, fatigue, and boredom) to stay alive through resting, scavenging for supplies, and using survivalist techniques.
-The player can level skills through activities and reading skill books and magazines.
-The game uses the traditional Romero style slow-moving zombies, though certain zombies are faster than others, and sandbox mode includes a setting for 28 Days Later-style "sprinter" zombies.
+The player can level skills through activities and reading skill books, reading magazines, and watching VHS tapes.
+The game uses the traditional Romero style slow-moving zombies, though certain zombies are faster than others, and sandbox mode includes a setting for "sprinter" zombies.

 The game features a variety of preset difficulty modes, along with a sandbox mode, which allows the player to customize game settings such as zombie population, virus transmissibility, and the rarity of loot.
 Additionally, the game features a set of fixed 'challenge' scenarios, some of which are set on separate, smaller maps and/or feature unique gameplay elements, like an endless winter storm or a zombie horde which tracks the player after one in-game day.

-'Knox Country' – the playable region in Project Zomboid – heavily bases its locale on the Louisville metropolitan area.
-The towns of Muldraugh, West Point, and Louisville are loosely replicated in the game world alongside other fictional locations, such as Riverside.
+Knox Country heavily bases its location on the Louisville metropolitan area.
+The towns of Muldraugh, West Point, Brandenburg, Ekron, Irvington and Louisville are loosely replicated in the game world alongside other fictional locations, such as Riverside.
 The world becomes more desolate and decrepit as time progresses, with water and power grids shutting off within a month, followed by the erosion and overgrowth of the region's structures.
 The game also features a detailed climate system that approximates the humid subtropical weather patterns of the area; cold and warm fronts form and shift, causing a wide range of weather events, from warm, sunny days to severe tropical storms.
 Seasons also change as time passes, so choosing appropriate gear for the current season and weather is an important factor in survival.

 Player-made mods allow for further customization of gameplay and are downloadable via the Steam Workshop.
 The mods range from minor changes to the interface such as visible stamina, hunger, and thirst bars, to complete overhauls of gameplay mechanics, the addition of new mechanics, and custom-made maps and expansions of the current game map.
-These mods can be found in the Steam Community Workshop.
-A community wiki is also actively maintained by the players, with detailed guides on gameplay and tips for survival.